Atoms for signed permutations: Abstract

 \section{Abstract}

-There is a natural analogue of weak Bruhat order on the involutions in any Coxeter group, which was first considered by Richardson and Springer in the context of symmetric varieties.
-The saturated chains in this order from the identity to a given involution are in bijection with the reduced words for a certain set of group elements which we call atoms.
+There is a natural analogue of weak Bruhat order on the involutions in any Coxeter group.
+The saturated chains of intervals in this order correspond to reduced words for a certain set of group elements called atoms.
+Brion gives a general formula for the cohomology class of a $K$-orbit closure in an arbitrary flag variety, where $K$ is a symmetric subgroup of a complex algebraic group.
+In type A, the terms in this formula are indexed by atoms for permutations.
 We study the combinatorics of atoms for involutions in the group of signed permutations.
-This builds on prior work concerning atoms for involutions in the symmetric group, which was motivated by connections to the geometry of certain spherical varieties.
-We prove that the set of atoms for any signed involution naturally has the structure of a graded poset whose maximal elements are counted by Catalan numbers.
-We also characterize the signed involutions with exactly one atom and prove some enumerative results about reduced words for signed permutations.
+In particular, we give a compact description of the atom set for any signed involution and endow it with the structure of a graded poset.
+Our main result, as an application, is to identify explicitly the terms in Brion's cohomology formula in types B and C. These descriptions apply to all $K$-orbits in these types and are the first of their kind outside of type A.